elizabethdaly/pands-project/README.md

 The output of **get-data.py** looks like:
 ![get-data.py output](get-data_OP.JPG)

-The column labels are SepalLength, SepalWidth, PetalLength, and PetalWidth all of type float64.
+The column labels are SepalLength, SepalWidth, PetalLength, and PetalWidth, all of type float64.
 The fifth column label is Name of type object (or string); it holds the name of the species.
 The DataFrame size is 150 rows x 5 columns.
 There are no null values.
 The head of the file is printed to the screen in the image above and gives an idea of its structure.

 ### Plotting the full data set <a name="plotall"></a>

 I then plot the data columns as seperate data series on a single plot using **matplotlib**.
 I explain the commands here the first time I use them.
+Note that once a figure is displayed on screen, it must be closed before the script can move on to the next command.
+The first time I plotted a figure I spent a bit of time watching the screen waiting for something to happen!
 * plt.xlim() to set x axis range.
 * plt.xticks() to place tick marks on the x axis in positions defined by a **NumPy** .arange() command.
 * plt.gca() keeps track of the axes so that many columns (or data series) can be plotted on the same graph.
-* plt.title(), plt.ylabel(), and plt.xlabel() set up the graph titles and x and y axes labels.
+* plt.title(), plt.xlabel(), and plt.ylabel() set up the graph titles and x and y axes labels.
 * plt.legend() to add a legend and place it in the 'best' location given the shape of the curves.
 * plt.grid() to add gridlines.
 * plt.savefig() to save the figure.